Travel the World With Grants Just for Educators

 Program details: The fellowship covers airfare, hotel and travel incidentals for the Washington, D.C., and international trips.
 Fellows earn professional development Continuing Education Units.

-Who’s eligible: Secondary-level teachers who are U.S. citizens and residents with 5 years’ experience.
+Who’s eligible: Secondary-level teachers who are U.S. citizens and residents with five years’ experience.

 Application deadline: The application cycle begins in December and closes in early March.
 You can apply at irex.org or join their mailing list to receive details about the next trips.

-The U.S. Department of Education’s Fulbright-Hays Seminars Abroad Program offers approximately 3 summer seminars annually, each hosting 16 U.S. educators in the social sciences and humanities for 4 weeks.
+Fulbright-Hays Seminars Abroad Program.
+The U.S. Department of Education’s Fulbright-Hays Seminars Abroad Program offers approximately three summer seminars annually, each hosting 16 U.S. educators in the social sciences and humanities for 4 weeks.
 The program aims to improve participants’ understanding and knowledge of the people and cultures of other countries.

 Program details: The award includes airfare, room and board, fees and program-related travel within the host country.

-Application deadline: The beginning of December.
+Application deadline: The application cycle begins in December and closes in early February.
 Check the Hints for Preparing a Competitive Application.

 Cruise in the Name of Science or Geography